closecrowd/apyshell/README.md

 - utilext - A utility extension with several useful functions

-more will be coming soon.
+There are many more completed or in development.
+They will be published to the GitHub repo as soon as their documentation is finished.